huggingface/transformers/docs/source/en/model_doc/modernbert.md

 The original code can be found [here](https://github.com/answerdotai/modernbert).

-## Usage tips

-- This implementation is similar to [`BertModel`] ...
-- ModernBert doesn't have `token_type_ids`, so you don't need to indicate which token belongs to which segment.
-- ModernBert is similar to BERT but with ...

 ## Resources

-A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with RoBERTa.
-If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
-The resource should ideally demonstrate something new instead of duplicating an existing resource.
+A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with ModernBert.

 <PipelineTag pipeline="sentence-similarity"/>

-...
+- A script on how to [finetune for text similarity or information retrieval with Sentence Transformers](https://github.com/AnswerDotAI/ModernBERT/blob/main/examples/train_st.py). 🌎
+- A script on how to [finetune for information retrieval with PyLate](https://github.com/AnswerDotAI/ModernBERT/blob/main/examples/train_pylate.py). 🌎

 <PipelineTag pipeline="fill-mask"/>